Shaunak-Kunde/5_Snowflake_DataWarehouse_Data_Cleaning_Project/README.md

 # 🧹 Data Cleaning in Snowflake – SQL Project

-This project demonstrates how to perform data cleaning, transformation, and feature extraction using **Snowflake SQL**.
-It is structured around a cumulative challenge and a series of tasks focusing on retail sales and customer data.
+I completed this project to demonstrate **data cleaning, transformation, and feature extraction** using Snowflake SQL.
+The project is based on a cumulative challenge involving retail sales and customer datasets.

 ## 📁 File

-- `project_8_data_cleaning_in_snowflake.sql` – Main SQL script containing data loading, transformations, and analytical queries.
+- `project_8_data_cleaning_in_snowflake.sql` – Main SQL script containing all data loading, cleaning, transformations, and analytical queries.

 ---

 ## 📌 Key Objectives

 ### ✅ Part 1: Cumulative Challenge – Top Products Sold in January 2023
-- Load and structure `ORDERS` table.
+- Load and structure the `ORDERS` table.
 - Clean city names using `TRIM()`.
 - Parse product descriptions using `SPLIT_PART()`.
 - Filter records for January 2023 using `TO_DATE()` and `BETWEEN`.